Learn more about the Resting Heart Rate (RHR) measurements taken by the Oura Ring.

 If your RHR reaches its lowest point during the first half of your night, it can be a sign you've recovered well from the previous day.

-This ideal pattern is known as "The Hammock," which you’ll see demonstrated below.
-If you’re interested in other patterns that your RHR may take on over the course of the night, check out this article for further information.
+This ideal pattern is known as "The Hammock," which you'll see demonstrated below.
+For information about other RHR patterns that can occur at night, see Sleeping Heart Rate: Look for These 4 Patterns.

-During repair, your body recovers from the previous day, and during recharge, your body gets ready for the coming day.
-Once your heart rate reaches its lowest point during the night (identifying "stabilization"), the transition from repair to recharge is made.
-Thus, the sooner your heart rate can reach its true nighttime low, the more time your body gets to spend refueling for the day ahead.
+During repair, your body recovers from the previous day.
+During recharge, your body prepares for the coming day.
+Once your heart rate reaches its lowest point during the night (known as stabilization), your body transitions from repair to recharge.
+The sooner your heart rate can reach its true nighttime low, the more time your body has to refuel and get ready for the day ahead.